tinacms/tina.io/content/docs/reference/media/repo-based.md

 The path to your site's "public" folder.
 This path is relative to your project's root.

-E.g, in our [tina-cloud-starter](https://github.com/tinacms/tina-cloud-starter/tree/main/public), this value would be `"public"`
+E.g, For any NextJS site, (such as our [tina-cloud-starter](https://github.com/tinacms/tina-cloud-starter/tree/main/public)), this value would be `"public"`

 ### `mediaRoot`